Getting older means you lose some of the flexibility you once had.

 Keep these tips in mind for easier mobility and increased range of motion.

 5 Best Stretching and Mobility Exercises for Seniors

 1. Seated shoulder stretch

-Seated shoulder stretch is a classic stretch for seniors that can help improve muscle flexibility in the upper body and open up everything from rotator cuff to chest.
+Seated shoulder stretch is a classic stretch for seniors that can help improve muscle flexibility in the upper body and open up everything from the rotator cuff to your chest.

 By focusing on the core to stay tall, this exercise can also work the thoracic spine.

 While this is often performed standing, if lack of mobility is the issue for some seniors, it can be one of their chair exercises where you perform this seated.

 How to do it:

 - Place your weight evenly on your sit bones while you sit as tall as possible.
 Keeping your shoulders back and back straight, clasp your hands behind your back.

 - Your fingers should be interlaced, and you should be still holding the posture.
 Straighten out your arms and keep them in this position for 30 seconds.